JeffreySanford/forge-board/forgeboard-frontend/src/assets/documentation/FEDRAMP_COMPLIANCE_ASSESSMENT.md

   </tbody>
 </table>

-**Overall Assessment**: ForgeBoard NX demonstrates a solid foundation for FedRAMP compliance with strong security architecture and a clear implementation roadmap.
+**Overall Assessment**: ForgeBoard demonstrates a solid foundation for FedRAMP compliance with strong security architecture and a clear implementation roadmap.
 The project is on track for its Q1 2026 FedRAMP Ready target, but requires focused effort on completing control implementation, finalizing documentation, and clarifying deployment environment strategy.

 ## <span style="color:#B22234; font-weight:bold;">2.
 Strengths & Differentiators</span>

-ForgeBoard NX has established several architectural and security capabilities that exceed standard FedRAMP requirements:
+ForgeBoard has established several architectural and security capabilities that exceed standard FedRAMP requirements:

 ### Core Strengths